094459/newsletter-oss-projects/README.md

 [aws-piday2024 ](https://aws-oss.beachgeek.co.uk/3r3)my colleague Suman Debnath has put together this AWS Pi Day 2024 repository, where you can explore various applications and examples using Amazon Bedrock, fine-tuning, and Retrieval-Augmented Generation (RAG). (#193)

+**aws-real-time-web-shop-analytics**

+[aws-real-time-web-shop-analytics](https://aws-oss.beachgeek.co.uk/3sh) this project delivers a code sample to experiment with real-time web analytics with a simplified online shop as web front, Apache Flink application for real-time pattern detection using Amazon Managed Service for Apache Flink, and an OpenSearch Dashboard to visualise the results using Amazon OpenSearch Service.
+This application is capable of ingesting click, add to cart, and purchase event from the online shop including the user that can be specified on the interface.
+Then the clickstream data is analysed for predefined patterns such as removing duplicates, add to cart events that are not followed by a purchase event within a specified timeframe etc. The results are then visualised in the OpenSearch Dashboard.(#194)

+**aws-serverless-example-for-webxr**

+[aws-serverless-example-for-webxr](https://aws-oss.beachgeek.co.uk/3si) This repository contains an example solution on how to enhance your WebXR applications using AWS Serverless Services, providing scalable, efficient, and seamless user experiences. (#194)

 **big-data-summarization-using-griptape-bedrock-redshift**

 [big-data-summarization-using-griptape-bedrock-redshift](https://aws-oss.beachgeek.co.uk/3gv) I have looked at Griptape in other blog posts, so it was nice to see this repo that provides sample code and instructions for a Big data summarisation example using this popular open-source library, together with Amazon Bedrock and Amazon Redshift.
 In this sample,  TitanXL LLM is used to summarise but Anthropic's Claude v2 is also used to drive the application.
 This application sample demonstrates how data can be pulled from Amazon Redshift and then passed to the summarisation model.
 The driving model is isolated from the actual data and uses the tools provided to it to orchestrate the application. (#181)